czbiohub-chi/DecoderTCR/README.md

 ### Peptide profiles and design

-`dt.peptide_profile` masks the whole peptide and returns the per-position amino-acid distribution from a single forward pass, plus a per-position `entropy` column.
-No peptide is supplied, only the length to profile.
+`dt.peptide_profile` predicts the peptide profile conditioned on given TCR and HLA context.

 ```python
 import DecoderTCR as dt